eklitzke/e/README.md

 How well does it work?
 ----------------------

-It doesn't work very well at all.
-You can build it and mess around in buffers, but it's not very functional.
+It doesn't work very well.
+There are a lot of rough edges.
+In theory you can use it for editing, and it's possible to save buffers.
+But it's missing a lot of features that other editors have.

+Currently work is being done to make vi mode more functional.
+Implementing most of the classic BSD vi functionality (i.e. without vim extensions) is definitely within sight at this point, and would make the editor a lot more usable.

 The project is not yet self-hosting (I'm editing the code in Emacs).

-You might get some crashes too, even when doing basic things.
-If everything is working right (i.e. the crash was caused by an assertion failure and not by a segfault) you'll get a nice traceback, to assist with debugging.

 Why JavaScript?
 ---------------